gowke/FORK_MANAGER/README.md

 # FORK_MANAGER
-all forks in one (so far Linux) pulls and installs available forks into host blockchain environment run pip3 install -r requirements.txt (if tkinter is mising: sudo apt-get install python3-tk) and then python3 launch.py to get started and install the agem manager from repo into the blockchain fork of your choice cd into the blockchain environemnt run . ./activate and run 'launcher' to run the manager from within the environment
+all forks in one (so far Linux)\n pulls and installs available forks into host blockchain environment\n run pip3 install -r requirements.txt (if tkinter is mising: sudo apt-get install python3-tk) and then python3 launch.py to get started and install the agem manager from repo into the blockchain fork of your choice\n cd into the blockchain environemnt run . ./activate and run 'launcher' to run the manager from within the environment